-Re-engage many prospects at once: invite to webinar
+Follow up with many prospects at once: invite to live chat or webinar

-- How do you find all the key decision makers that have to approve a purchase?
+- How exactly can I find all the decision makers that would have to approve this purchase?

-- Ugh - I left a bad impression on a prospect - what can I do to recover?
+- I think I left a bad impression on a prospect - what can I do to recover?

 - How do I stay on a prospect's radar without resorting to check-in emails and annoying them?